arth199923/arth-movie-recommend/README.md

-# ArthFlix
+# Filmy Rex

 ## Introduction

-ArthFlix is a movie recommendation app that helps users discover their next favorite movie based on their mood.
+Filmy Rex is a movie recommendation app that helps users discover their next favorite movie based on their mood.
 This README provides information on how to set up and run the app locally

 ## Features